Meeting and surpassing all audience expectations every day, Rush Limbaugh talent on loan from God.

 You have to start dividing these groups of people to find voting patterns.

-Gender alone, race, well, gender alone doesn't do it.
+Well, gender alone doesn't do it.

 Ethnicity doesn't do it.

-And in race matters, only African Americans, and that numbers 92 to 93%.
+And in race matters, only African Americans.

-So that's why It's dramatic.
+So that's why it's dramatic.

 But this poll of Hispanics, 51% essentially support deportation.